cak/elf/README.md

-# elf — Advent of Code helper for Python
+# elf: Advent of Code helper for Python

 <p align="center">
   <img src="https://snally.com/assets/elf-logo.png" width="200" alt="elf logo">
 </p>

 A fast, modern Advent of Code CLI with caching, guardrails, leaderboards, and a lightweight Python API.

 Works on macOS, Linux, and Windows.
 Most networked commands require an AoC session cookie (`AOC_SESSION`).

 ![PyPI](https://img.shields.io/pypi/v/elf.svg) ![License: MIT](https://img.shields.io/badge/License-MIT-success.svg) ![AoC Ready](https://img.shields.io/badge/Advent%20of%20Code-Ready-00cc66?logo=data:image/png;base64,<tiny_pixel_icon>) ![North Pole API Compliant](https://img.shields.io/badge/North%20Pole%20API-Compliant-blue)

-Fetch and cache puzzle inputs, submit answers with guardrails, inspect private leaderboards, and track your yearly progress from a single CLI or a lightweight Python API.

-Works on macOS, Linux, and Windows.
-Networked commands usually require an AoC session cookie (`AOC_SESSION` env var or `--session`), but private leaderboards also work with just a view key.
+## Why I Built This

+Advent of Code has become one of my favorite Christmas traditions.
+I am never the fastest solver, and some puzzles definitely keep me humble, but the challenges always spark new ideas and mark the start of the holiday season for me.

+Thank you to **Eric Wastl**, the creator of [Advent of Code](https://adventofcode.com/).
+His work brings an incredible community together every December and inspires people around the world to learn, explore new ideas, and enjoy the joy of programming puzzles.

+After refining a small helper tool I have used personally for the past few years, I decided to turn it into a package others can benefit from as well.
+I originally built an early version for my own workflows in [my personal AoC repo](https://github.com/cak/advent-of-code/tree/dc9c02a5a77a36b725a8e01cff18a6de46e0db0d?tab=readme-ov-file#%EF%B8%8F-automating-tasks-with-the-elf-cli).

+If Advent of Code is part of your December ritual too, I hope this little elf makes the journey smoother, more fun, and a bit more magical.

 ## Highlights